nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 looking at many of the emails sent to us, we found most were of the Regex pattern we chose.
 However, this could be implemented in the future.

 For the detection of time, the Regex pattern used detects time in the 12 or 24 hour format.
 It can detect time with AM/PM behind it too.
 However, it cannot detect 24 hour timings with no "." or ":" in it unlike some commands above.
-This is because it may result in detecting a lot of false timings like if a 4 digit number like 2020 for a date was detected as a time and a year.
+This is because it may result in detecting a lot of false timings like if a 4 digit number like 2020 for a date was detected as a time and a year which may confuse the user.

 For the detection of zoom link, the Regex pattern used first detects any URL starting with https:// or http://.
 It then checks whether the URL contains ".zoom." which we found the be common in most zoom links.